Launching a voice-powered campaign & collaboration

 To translate this into the digital experience, we designed a narrative structure focused on first drawing attention to the ambassadors’ stories, and then pairing that with a persistent way for users to submit their request to obtain the Google Home Mini.

 One of the most understated, yet important challenges of the campaign was ensuring that the people applying for a Google Home Mini were truly affected by paralysis.
-Knowing full well that despite our best intentions the internet can still be a malicious place at times.
-As such, we had to do everything in our power as designers to keep people honest.
-But this problem for us was more than a design problem — we also had to code around people attempting to game the system.
+Knowing that despite our best intentions the internet can still be a malicious place at times.
+We had to do everything in our power as designers to keep people honest.
+But this problem was more than a design problem — we also had to assure our code was strong enough to withhold people attempting to game the system.
 Our preventative measures included limiting the amount of times a person could submit a form, limiting suspicious email usage, and limiting the number of times a form was submitted from a given IP address.
 We also decided to set up a number of moral check-points throughout the experience itself.

 At the click of each button leading to the form, users were prompted a modal with a list of requirements — two of which verify whoever was reading it is was either living with paralysis or a caregiver to someone who was.
 There, a user could either confirm their eligibility, bringing them to the form, or deny eligibility, bringing them back to their place on the page.